Meqabyan: Overview

-The account of the Maccabees described in these sacred texts are not those of the advent of the Hasmonean dynasty of Judea, nor are they an account of the "Five Holy Maccabean Martyrs", nor the "woman with seven sons", who were also referred to as 'Maccabees' and are revered in Orthodox Christianity as the "Holy Maccabean Martyrs".
+The account of the Maccabees described in these sacred texts are not those of the advent of the Hasmonean dynasty of Judea.
+Neither are they an account of the "Five Holy Maccabean Martyrs", nor the "woman with seven sons", who were also referred to as 'Maccabees' and are revered in Orthodox Christianity as the "Holy Maccabean Martyrs".
 The Maccabees referred to do not correspond to known martyrology and their identity is never fully clarified by the ancient author.
 However, they do assume the familiar moniker of being "a Maccabee", the etymological origins of which remain disputed.

 Some suggestion has been made that the text of the three books of Ethiopian Maccabees was intended to be read in parallel with the Book of Jubilees found elsewhere in the Ethiopian deuterocanon.
 Liturgically they are read together within the seasons of the Ethiopian Orthodox Church.
 There has also been some comparison of the three texts and that of the Book of Josippon, which might be part of the source material for the second and third books.
 It has been suggested that the Ethiopian church had no knowledge of the deuterocanonical Books of the Maccabees until well into the 14th century, and that the composition of the Meqabyan must have taken place sometime in the high medieval period.
 Unlike other Ethiopian texts, such as the Book of Enoch, academic scholarship into these texts has been limited; they have only been made available in English recently.